Turn the equity in your home into cash

 A home equity line of credit (HELOC) is an open-ended credit line, similar to a credit card, that uses the equity in your home as collateral.
 With a HELOC, you can borrow, repay and borrow as much as needed, which works well for ongoing expenses.
 HELOC interest rates are typically lower than credit card rates, which also makes a HELOC an excellent tool for consolidating debt.

-Use the equity in your home to refinance an existing mortgage with a mini mortgage home equity loan.
-The mini mortgage then becomes your first mortgage.
-The benefits of this approach—instead of a traditional refinance—is you typically don’t need to pay closing costs or set up an escrow account.
+Use the equity in your home to refinance an existing mortgage with a home equity loan (first mortgage).
+This becomes your first mortgage.
+The benefit of this approach—instead of a traditional refinance—is you typically don’t need to pay closing costs.

-Since a mini mortgage does not include an escrow account, you will need to set aside funds for property taxes.
+Since a home equity loan (first mortgage) does not include an escrow account, you will need to set aside funds for property taxes.

 Additional resources